deciduously/music/post.md

 This is super low - most humans bottom out around 20Hz.
 The 88-key piano's lowest note is up at A0, a 9-semitone [`major sixth`](https://en.wikipedia.org/wiki/Major_sixth) higher.
 Note how even though this is a different abstraction for working with pitches, the frequencies baked in to the standard are still pinned to the A440 scale.

-// TODO go through the rest of FromStr

 We want to be able to convert from piano keys to pitches and have the frequencies work out for both standards:

 ```rust